AAPlus5/Domain-Checker/README.md

 `-f, --file: Path to the file containing domains to ping.`<br>

 **Note**:
-This script was tested on Kali Linux.
+This script was tested on Kali Linux-2024.2.